How to Slice a DeLuxe® Fruitcake from Collin Street Bakery

 However, if you are preparing for a holiday gathering, our fruitcake cutting tutorial will help you neatly slice your cake in advance for an elegant presentation of evenly proportioned pieces.
 And, you will minimize the mess!

-We have created a simple video to easily help you avoid an awkward slicing catastrophe!
+Yes, there is!
+We have created a simple video to easily help you avoid an awkward slicing catastrophe.

 Remove your fruitcake from the freezer.
 Remove the fruitcake from its tin, peeling off its plastic wrapping and gold paper liner.
 Place your unwrapped fruitcake upside down onto your cutting board.